-What it is like in Tsepisong and Slovoville?
+What is it like in Tshepisong and Slovoville?

-Our pilot project is in the fairly small but fast-growing Tsepisong and Slovoville area, located near Roodepoort on the West Rand.
-Both have a mixture of formal RDP housing and informal shack dwellings.
+We began working on the West Rand with a pilot project is in the fairly small but fast-growing Tsepisong and Slovoville areas, located near Roodepoort on the West Rand.
+That was in 2011.
+Both areas have a mixture of formal RDP housing and informal shack dwellings.

 In Slovoville there is an old mine compound which has been turned into family housing.
 The only light in these houses comes from tiny, high-placed windows on the back wall, and by keeping the door open.
 There is no electricity, only communal toilets and 25 families have to use one water source.